 These will be the fonts that you choose for primary materials such as body copy content, headlines, storytelling, etc. Be sure to include which fonts of the font family are allowed (italics, bold, etc.) as well as the minimum size font you want used.

 Your secondary fonts are any extra fonts you allow to be used to represent your brand, perhaps for subheaders, factoids, or addresses.

 By pinpointing your nonprofit’s photographic style, you can begin to identify the types of images that you want to represent your brand.
 Are they formal or informal in composition?
 Are they primarily of children, adults, animals, or the environment?
 If they include people, what kinds of emotions should they express?
 What kind of setting should they be in?
 These are some of the questions you ask yourself before creating your nonprofit’s photographic approach.
 Also don’t forget to include examples of your photography.
 This, of course, is the best way for others to get the feel for your imagery!

-Of course, there are many other elements you could add to your nonprofit brand style guide such as your organization’s story, design elements, illustratrations, photo overlays, social media style, and more.
-We hope this list gives you a good idea of the importance of a brand style guide and some simple elements you can include to get started!
+Of course, there are many other elements you could add to your nonprofit brand style guide such as your organization’s story, design elements, illustrations, photo overlays, social media style, and more.
+We hope this list gives you a good idea of the importance of brand guidelines and some simple elements you can include in your guide to get started!

 And don’t forget to check out some of our favorite great Nonprofit Brand Style Guides below: